chillax201/N0735/pages/Classical Mechanics.md

 	- the level set of a conserved quantity is a union of trajectories -
 - moment of refers to left cross multiplying by r
+-
+- collision or scattering of particles :
+	- collis